 For example, some licenses stipulate that the software is free for personal or educational use.
 But as soon as you’re generating revenue from the use of that library, you have to commercially license that particular component.
 Other licenses say that if you embed the software even indirectly into your app, you have to release your whole app source code back to the community, even proprietary business logic.

-There have been numerous situations where organizations have had to publish their intellectual property on the internet because they didn’t properly consider the ramifications of using open source with a restrictive license — or they unwittingly pulled in some dependency with a restrictive license.
+There have been situations where organizations have had to publish their intellectual property on the internet because they didn’t properly consider the ramifications of using open source with a strong copyleft license — or they unwittingly pulled in some dependency with a strong copyleft license.

 This can have a major impact on both competition (imagine handing your valuable intellectual property over to your competitors because you weren’t aware that the open source code you used had that license obligation) and brand perception.
 Failure to spot those restrictive requirements could therefore severely impact your business.

 3. Automate Compliance and Security